 Our Top 5 Walking Accessories

-With our editor Andrew White reviewing outdoor kit for the Independent newspaper, we get to see a large selection of walking gear - and here are our selection of the Top 5 Walking Accessories available now.
+Walking Accessories take many forms, so we got our editor Andrew White to select some of his favourites - so here is our selection of the Top 5 Walking Accessories available now.

 As we get to see new kit, we'll be updating this page, so keep popping back to stay up-to-date with our selection.